tamasczibere/LS-Paint/README.md

 **It draws things.** Pencil, eraser, shapes, polygons, stars, text with rich formatting — the whole circus.
 **It selects things.** Rectangle, ellipse, or freehand lasso.
 Move, stretch, rotate, copy-paste.
 Ctrl+drag to clone.
-**It stays out of your way.** Dark mode, zoom, keyboard shortcuts, drag & drop images.
+**It stays out of your way.** Dark mode, easy canvas size change with mouse or exact values, keyboard shortcuts, drag & drop images.

 ## Build